unyt-org/datex-specification/013_endpoints.md

 ## 13.2 Cryptographic Keys

-An endpoint needs to generate two key pairs:
+An endpoint can generate two permanent key pairs:

-- Encryption key pair:
-  - RSA-OAEP
-  - modulus length: 4096
-  - public exponent: 65537
-  - hash: SHA-256
-- Signing key pair:
+- Signing keys:
+  - Ed25519
-  - ECDSA
+- Key-exchange keys:
-  - elliptic curve: P-384
+  - X25519

-Those key pairs are the same for all instances of the endpoint.
+Those key pairs are the identical for all instances of the endpoint.

 ## 13.3 Registering an endpoint

-An endpoint instance can announce itself by sending a HELLO broadcast message containing the public encryption and signing keys.
+An endpoint instance can announce itself by sending a HELLO broadcast message containing the public key-exchange and signing keys.

 ...